 NPR is an independent, non-profit media organization.
 We are also a membership organization of separately licensed and operated public radio stations across the United States.

-A large portion of NPR's revenue comes from program fees and dues paid by our Member Stations and underwriting from corporate sponsors.
-Institutional foundation grants, gifts from major donors, and fees paid by users of the Public Radio Satellite System are also sources of revenue.
+A large portion of NPR's revenue comes from dues and fees paid by our Member Stations and underwriting from corporate sponsors.
+Institutional grants, individual contributions, and fees paid by users of the Public Radio Satellite System (PRSS; i.e., Distribution and satellite interconnection services) are also sources of revenue.

 A portion of the CPB's annual grants to public radio stations flow to NPR through station programming fees (the loss of which would harm stations and weaken NPR).
 In addition, NPR competes for and receives grants from CPB and federal agencies, which total roughly $2-3 million annually.
 These funds may only be used for the purposes of the grant, and do not fund NPR's general operations.

-Program fees and dues paid by our Member Stations are the largest portion of NPR's revenue.
-This includes fees paid to air the NPR newsmagazines, other programming we produce and distribute and annual member dues.
-Historically, program fees and dues have grown steadily as audiences for NPR programs increased, and the number of stations presenting NPR programming grew.
+Dues and fees paid by our Member Stations are the largest portion of NPR's revenue.
+This includes fees paid to air the NPR newsmagazines, other programming we produce and distribute, digital support services, and annual member dues.
+Historically, station dues and fees have grown steadily as audiences for NPR programs increased, and the number of stations presenting NPR programming grew.

-Nearly 80 percent of the program fees and dues revenue is made up of fees for our premier newsmagazines - Morning Edition, All Things Considered, Weekend Edition and All Things Considered Weekend.
+The most significant component of station dues and fees revenue is the fees for our premier newsmagazines - Morning Edition, All Things Considered, Weekend Edition and All Things Considered Weekend.
 These programs are priced based on the amount of listening per station times a common unit price.
 We charge more as the volume of listening increases, and stations in turn are able to raise more funds from their supporters and communities.

-Non-newsmagazine program fees (for example Car Talk, and Fresh Air) make up less than 20 percent of total program fees and dues revenue.
+Non-newsmagazine program fees (for example Car Talk, and Fresh Air) make up the next largest component of station dues and fees revenue.
 These programs are priced on a rate that is tiered in proportion to the station's total revenue (meaning that a very large station will pay more for these programs than a very small station).

 We're here to take your questions and comments about NPR or NPR programs.
 Message us using NPR Contact Us form.